Tinctures, elixirs, and more.

 Request our quarterly e-newsletter of classes, events and updates by emailing: firstname.lastname@example.org.

 Mandala Botanicals is located on ten scenic acres in Orange VT, facing Spruce Mountain and Groton State Forest, ten minutes from Plainfield and eight minutes from Barre.
-With reverence and gratitude for the opportunity to steward this parcel of earth, we are cultivating medicinal crops and in the early stages of creating an herbal learning center designed with permaculture, natural farming and social justice principles.
-2014 Local Healers Program Open House: Saturday March 1st, 1 3pm for tea time, seed swap and herbal barter blanket.
-At Mandala Botanicals in Orange VT.
+With reverence and gratitude for the opportunity to steward this parcel of earth, we are cultivating medicinal crops and in the early stages of creating a folk medicine and herbal learning center designed with permaculture, natural farming and social justice principles.
+Internship program: Our 2014 Internship Program positions are now filled.
+Congratulations and gratitude to Shelby Gonzalez, Serena Fox, Flower Kotkes, Danny Rissin-Rosenfeld and Shay Gaay.

 Local Healers 2014:

-Learn to grow, identify, gather, prepare and administer medicinal herbs of the central Vermont region, as well as a number of common international botanicals, in a hands-on, seasonal format.
+Learn to grow, identify, gather, prepare and administer medicinal herbs of the central Vermont region, as well as botanicals of other regions in a hands-on, seasonal format.

-Class meets 10am 4pm on Wednesdays, two days per month, on a new small-scale farm rooted in social justice, permaculture and natural farming methods.
+Class meets 10am 4pm on Wednesdays, two days per month.

 Required textbooks: Healing Wise by Susun Weed, The Holistic Herbal (2003 Edition) by David Hoffman, The Medicine Making Handbook by James Green, and Herbal Recipes for Vibrant Health by Rosemary Gladstar.